Victoria Harbour (British Columbia): Inner Harbour

 The Inner Harbour is entered between Laurel Point in Victoria and Songhees Point in Victoria West.
 It extends northeast to the Johnson Street Bridge.
 Within the Inner Harbour the area in front of the Empress Hotel was known as "James Bay" in the 19th century as well as in 21st century harbour traffic maps, however most tourists refer to the whole area as "Inner Harbour".
 Adjacent to the Causeway Floats marina in James Bay lies the Victoria neighbourhood of James Bay.
 Most regularly scheduled ferries and seaplanes dock within the Inner Harbour.
 There is a Canada Border Services Agency office at Ogden Point and another adjacent to the Inner Harbour.

-Curiously, despite having offices in the city of Victoria the British Columbia Ferry Services crown corporation offers no scheduled service to Victoria Harbour.
+Curiously, despite having offices within the City of Victoria, the British Columbia Ferry Services crown corporation offers no scheduled service to Victoria Harbour.
 Instead, BC Ferries serves the transportation needs of the Capital Regional District via the Swartz Bay Ferry Terminal, which is further north along the Saanich Peninsula and provides service to the mainland, as well as with the MV Mill Bay which links Brentwood Bay to the town of Mill Bay across the Saanich Inlet.
 Other companies do provide ferry service to the harbour (see table below).

 The Inner Harbour is home to the boarding jetties for the Canadian and US airlines that use the Victoria Inner Harbour Airport.
 In 2007 the seaplane link from Victoria to Vancouver Harbour Water Airport was, according to the Official Airline Guide, Canada's busiest air route by the number of weekly flights.
 The water runways and taxiways for the airport extend out through the Middle Harbour and Outer Harbour.